UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham.md

       [<user>@r484 linux_tutorial]
    ```

-!!! info "First time log in!
+!!! info "Qucik start log in!
     - Below you find how to log in
     - Further down we present other procedures to reach Rackham, depending on your planned work.